-Williams Creek Trail is a 6.1 mile lightly trafficked out and back trail located near Lake City, CO that features beautiful wild flowers and is rated as moderate.
+Williams Creek Trail is a 6.1 mile lightly trafficked out and back trail located near Lake City, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.
 Dogs and horses are also able to use this trail.

 Great hike with some beautiful views.
 The look down the canyon at about 1.5 miles in on the switchbacks is great!
 About 3.5 miles in there was a pretty deep creek crossing, getting shin deep was unavoidable.
 Went about 4.5 miles in before turning around for the out and back.

 This is one of our favorite trails.
 It is great for out-and-back hikes, or your may connect to Alpine Gulch on top and go down the other side of the mountain.

 WARNING: Many hikers will tell you to "just follow the cairns" to connect to Alpine Gulch.
 We tried this last year and ended-up bush-wacking off the mountain until we finally found the Alpine Gulch trail.
 Our error was not taking a map, and the map on our Garmin GPS did not connect the two trails.
 Thankfully the GPS did allow us to plot a course that connected to a portion of Alpine Gulch which allowed us to get off the mountain.
 Local Search and Rescue guys say that this is a common trail where hikers get lost on top of the mountain.
 This would be a bad place to be lost when a storm rolls-in, as there is no quick and easy escape.

 The view above the tree line from Williams Creek is FANTASTIC.
 Several gulch crossings were steep and covered with snow when we went, but we managed the crossings without incident.
 We saw the largest coyote ever... or possibly a black wolf... but everyone says that there are no wolves in this area.